-Google want good websites to direct searchers to they and are extremely helpful, they have lots of free tools and guides to help Webmasters produce high quality websites.
+Google want good websites to direct searchers to, so they are extremely helpful and have lots of free tools and guides to help Webmasters produce high quality websites.
 The most useful of these are:

 - Google Webmaster Guidelines.
 This is a Google help page from the Google Search Console that advises you on how to build and maintain your website to give your visitors the best experience and to give it the best chance of being listed highly in their SERPS